Back to blog

 Quadrant 3: Flexible but Untrusted — use with explicit risk acceptance

-Some vendors offer deployment flexibility but have not yet established the enterprise trust credentials that regulated industries require.
-This quadrant is appropriate for internal tools, non-sensitive workloads, and organizations that can absorb the risk of a vendor relationship without adequate contractual protections.
+Some vendors offer deployment flexibility but have not yet established enterprise trust credentials that regulated industries require.
+This quadrant works for internal tools, non-sensitive workloads, and organizations that can absorb the risk of a vendor relationship without adequate contractual protections.

 Quadrant 4: Locked In and Untrusted — avoid

-This quadrant represents vendors that offer neither deployment flexibility nor demonstrated enterprise trustworthiness.
+This quadrant represents vendors offering neither deployment flexibility nor demonstrated enterprise trustworthiness.
 The combination of lock-in and insufficient trust credentials is the highest-risk profile for enterprise AI adoption.

 The Lock-in Reality

-Why lock-in is nearly irreversible by 2027: the agents you build on a platform, the training data you accumulate, the workflow integrations you develop, and the team skills you build are all platform-specific.
-Escaping a deeply integrated AI platform requires not just replacing the model — it requires rebuilding the agents, retraining the team, re-integrating the workflows, and often renegotiating the data contracts that were signed as part of the platform onboarding.
+The agents you build on a platform, the training data you accumulate, the workflow integrations you develop, and the team skills you build are all platform-specific.
+Escaping a deeply integrated AI platform requires not just replacing the model — it requires rebuilding the agents, retraining the team, re-integrating the workflows, and renegotiating data contracts that were signed as part of the platform onboarding.
+We learned that switching costs compound with time, and they compound fast.

 OpenAI, Microsoft, AWS, SAP, and IBM occupy varying positions on the lock-in spectrum.
 Microsoft and SAP have the deepest enterprise workflow integrations — switching costs are high.
 OpenAI has the highest model capability ceiling but also the tightest integration requirements for agents built on their stack.
 AWS Bedrock provides more deployment flexibility within the AWS ecosystem.
 IBM occupies the position of highest lock-in for organizations already invested in IBM enterprise software.